smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 > access() checks whether the calling process can access the file pathname.
 If pathname is a symbolic link, it is dereferenced.
 > access() and faccessat() may fail if: EFAULT pathname points outside your accessible address space.

-So to succesfully use access, we need to monitor return value stored in EAX.
+So to successfully use access, we need to monitor return value stored in EAX.
 If EAX is equal to -14 which is EFAULT then tested address cannot be accessible.

 EFAULT is defined in `/usr/include/libr/sflib/common/sftypes.h` file and F_OK is defined in `/usr/include/unistd.h` file. that has code 14, or 0xf2 in negative form.